-TheThe flavor of vernacular cosmopolitanism emanated from the assets transferred from Poland to Palestine.
-In the opposite direction, it seems that popular-culture assets transferred from Palestine to Poland exuded “authentic” localism.
-The empresario Moshe Valin nurture and positioned Bracha Zefira, a Hebrew singer from Yemenite, as a “Yemenite/Oriental singer” and pushed her to make her artistic steps in Central Europe.
-She toured Poland in 1929 offering in Poland the opportunity to adopt and adapt new styles and rhythms.
-Musicologists and scholars considered her as a “mediator” between Eastern and Western music traditions.
-That probably echoes Zefira’s herself later role as a pioneer in introducing European Jews to the music of the Middle East.
-Simultaneously, during the late twentieth and early thirties “oriental” rhythms and songs permeated the Polish musical soundscape of popular music, especially in songs to the rhythm of foxtrot.
-Also collectively engaged music, like the Hebrew dance hora and similar “folklore” dances, penetrated the Polish-Jewish culture, adopted especially among Jewish youth engaged in Zionism.
-The direction of the culture forms that travelled between both sides of the sea became mainly the results of the assets considered suitable for exchange.
+These elements of popular culture flowing from Poland to Palestine had the flavor of vernacular cosmopolitanism.
+In contrast, those popular culture assets transferred from Palestine to Poland exuded “authentic” localism.
+The impresario Moshe Valin nurtured and positioned Bracha Zefira, a Jerusalem-born Hebrew singer of Yemenite origins, as a “Yemenite/Oriental singer.”
+In the late 1920s and early 1930s, Oriental rhythms and songs permeated the Polish popular musical soundscape, especially in songs with a foxtrot rhythm.
+Thus, Valin was able to promote Zefira, enabling her to build her career in Central Europe.
+She toured Poland in 1929, offering musicians there the opportunity to adopt and adapt new styles and rhythms.
+Musicologists and scholars considered her to be a mediator between Eastern and Western music traditions, probably foreshadowing Zefira’s later role as a pioneer in introducing European Jews to the music of the Middle East.

+Around the same time, folk music and folkloric dances, like the hora, became integral elements of Polish Jewish culture, particularly for Jewish youth engaged in Zionism.
+The direction that cultural forms travelled between the two lands reflected not only the local consumers, but also those assets considered suitable for exchange.

-To put it rather differently, Popular culture in interwar Poland and Palestine was a compelling example of what anthropologist Marie Louise Pratt has termed a “contact zone.”
-Eugenia Prokop Janiec used this concept in the context of Polish and Jewish transculturation.
-In the case studied here, the “contact zone” is predicated, in part, on the business cultures and structures that facilitated the transfer industry.
-Especially in the later part of the interwar period, it is also predicated on an aspirational sense of metropolitan-style culture—except that here, suggestively, the dynamic was established not across an advancing center and retreating periphery, as in the familiar anthropological model, but instead across centers competing for authority in, if not ascendancy over, “the modern.”
-To take Warsaw and Tel Aviv as examples of cultural exchange, then, seems important, in part because it reintroduces two neglected sites into the transnational network of popular culture, but also because it seems highly likely to contribute to our understanding of how this popular culture operated in relation to the modern world.
+Thus, in terms of popular culture, interwar Poland and Palestine formed what anthropologist Marie Louise Pratt has termed a “contact zone,” a concept applied by another anthropologist, Eugenia Prokop Janiec, in the context of Polish and Jewish transculturation.
+In the case studied here, the “contact zone” was partly based on the business cultures and structures that facilitated the transfer of film, performances, and music transnationally.
+Especially in the 1930s, it also promoted an aspirational metropolitan-style culture—not between an advancing center and retreating periphery, as in the familiar anthropological model, but, instead, across centers competing for authority in, if not ascendancy over, “the modern.”
+Considering Warsaw and Tel Aviv as sites of cultural exchange is important, not only because it positions two heretofore neglected locations in the transnational network of popular culture, but also because doing so contributes to our understanding of how this popular culture operated in relation to the modern world.

-Transferring transnationally
+Transferring Transnationally

-Despite the crucial importance of the material aspects of the transference process (vynils, films), the process was far from mechanical adaptations.
-It was the result of the agency of artists, cultural entrepreneurs, and consumers.
-Many of the consumers, Jewish immigrants from Poland, increasingly succeed in inserting themselves into the local middle class.
-They could afford to consume cultural commodities from their old land and were eager to do that.
-Not only that thist migrant community became the ‘bond’ with their brethren overseas, but also had the capacity to ‘bridge’ with extra-groups in their new land, whether these were other European bourgeoisie immigrants or younger Chalutzim with socialist ethos.
+Despite the crucial importance of the actual material objects involved, the transferring process entailed far more than mere mechanical adaptations.
+It was also propelled by the agency of artists, cultural entrepreneurs, and consumers.
+Many of the consumers—Jewish immigrants from Poland to Palestine—had succeeded in attaining middle-class status.
+They could afford to consume cultural commodities from their old land and were eager to do so.
+This migrant community not only established a “bond” with their brethren overseas but also had the capacity to serve as a “bridge” to other groups in their new land, such as other European bourgeoisie immigrants or younger pioneers who had immigrated earlier and identified as socialist.